Hi, and welcome to my VIPKid review where we'll be asking:

 What if you don't qualify for VIPKid?
 Fear not, here are my top 3 alternatives:

-You can teach any language and set your own hourly rate.
+With iTalki, you can teach any language and set your own hourly rate.

 Whichever route you go down, there's definitely plenty of opportunity to become a full-time online tutor from the comfort of your own home.